A mature market is dampening revenue, but smartphones are helping demand

-Mobile telephone retailers are forecast to experience marginal annualised revenue growth over the five years through 2017-18.
-Following declines in 2013-14 and 2014-15, revenue will trend upwards through to 2017-18.
-Burgio-Ficca adds, “demand will be driven by the continuing popularity of smartphones, which are being billed as the mobile device that all consumers will need and want”.
-Sales will also be driven by changes in the way consumers use their mobile phones; consumers will increasingly demand mobiles to undertake e-mailing, rich messaging and social networking.
+Mobile telephone retailers are forecast to experience flat annualised revenue growth over the five years through 2017-18.
+Following declines in 2013-14 and 2014-15, revenue will trend upwards over the remainder of the period through to 2017-18.
+Demand will be driven by the continuing popularity of smartphones, which are being billed as the mobile device that all consumers will need and want.
+Burgio-Ficca adds, “sales will also be driven by changes in the way consumers use their mobile phones; consumers will increasingly demand mobiles to undertake e-mailing, rich messaging and social networking”.
 Given the success of online shopping, future growth for the industry will include the application of mobiles to shopping, such that consumers will be able to purchase goods using their mobile phones.
 Demand for mobile commerce (m-commerce) will also be driven by an increase in the number of retailers offering it.

 For more information on the Mobile Telephone Retailers industry, including latest industry trends, statistics, analysis and market share information, purchase the full report from IBISWorld, the nation’s largest publisher of industry research.